Excellent clarity and resolution, Transparent, Class-leading imaging

 The Katana has lower-treble emphasis in addition to middle-treble emphasis so it sounds slightly crisper than the SB-7.
 That said, the SB-7 is a touch more detailed and appreciably more controlled within its treble.
 It sounds cleaner and more composed when the track gets busy.
 Despite being generally thinner below, The SB-7’s treble timbre is slightly more accurate and it has greater micro-detail.
 The Katana has a larger soundstage, however, it lacks the same imaging and separation of the SB-7.

 Stereopravda doesn’t present the same flawless construction that we’ve seen from some manufacturers like Campfire Audio and the SB-7’s ergonomics lend it more towards stationary home listening.
 However, every aspect of the SB-7 serves its sound quality and, in this regard, it definitely makes a statement.
 At such a price point, listeners are searching for a sublime audio experience, and that’s what the SB-7 provides.
 I have yet to hear a more revealing earphones and, though not explicitly balanced, resolution and micro-detail are all top-notch with a tuning that further enhances their presence.
 The strong technical traits of this earphones enable it to retain perfect composure under pressure and its imaging is thoroughly enthralling.
-Though subject to individual ear anatomy, I only wish that the SB-7 were more comfortable so I could listen for longer.
+Though subject to individual ear anatomy, I only wish that the SB-7 were more comfortable so I could listen all day long.

 The SB-7 can be purchased from StereoPravda for $2500 USD.
 I am not affiliated with StereoPravda and receive no earnings from purchases through this link.